Pulling it All Together: Expressive Lines, Shapes & Forms

 4. Are the negative/positive space, color, and value used adding or taking away for the energy level of the shapes?
 (The more knowledgeable you are of design principles, the easier it is to make these assessments.)

 Additional contributors to the energy level are the primary colors, value contrast, and various textures used.
 In this case, there is a limited color palette, which creates unity but reduces overall energy.
-There are some areas of high contrast, but they do not dominate the piece (this piece is using a Key value).
+There are some areas of high contrast, but they do not dominate the piece (this piece uses a medium Key value).
 The areas of contrast gently direct the eye throughout the work.
 The texture also contributes to the visual movement in the piece.
 By varying the types of surfaces in each square, the artist creates an additional level of visual movement.

 To summarize, Stella's painting Hyena Stomp is man-made based on primary geometric forms, paint application, and line quality.
 By the rules, squares placed in this orientation have a lower than medium energy level.
 In this case, the Hyena Stomp has a higher energy level based on color contrast, value contrast, triangles, and unity of the placement of the shapes.